NVIDIA/TensorRT/tools/Polygraphy/README.md

 **NOTE:** It is strongly recommended to install the `colored` module for colored output from Polygraphy, as this can greatly improve readability.

-Each `backend` directory includes a `requirements.txt` file that specifies which packages it depends on.
-You can install the requirements for whichever backends you're interested in
+Most `backend` directories includes a `requirements.txt` file that specifies the minimum set of packages they depend on.
+You can install the requirements for whichever backends you're interested in using:
-using:

 ```bash
 python3 -m pip install -r polygraphy/backend/<name>/requirements.txt